Marge protests against Mixed Martial Arts after Bart gets in trouble for fighting in school.

 Fan Hater: In-universe with Marge, who's main motivation to have Mixed Martial Arts banned is because she hates it and is appalled by people liking it.

 Frivolous Lawsuit: After Homer and Bart watch a fight, Homer tells Bart not to do it at home but at school where they can sue over eventual injuries.

 It's All About Me: One of Marge's lines states that if she hates something, no one is allowed to like it.

 Murderous Thighs: Marge finds Bart holding Nelson in an inverted triangle choke in the schoolyard.

 No Celebrities Were Harmed: Chett Englebrick seems to be a mix of real life personalities related to mixed martial arts.
-He is part Dana White, president of Ultimate Fighting Championship, for leading an UFC expy and being outspoken and brash; part Nobuyuki Sakakibara, chairman of PRIDE Fighting Championships and currently RIZIN Fighting Federation, for his glasses and vaguely smug attitude; and, oddly enough, part Vince McMahon, president of WWE (who has nonetheless employed several MMA fighters), for his general character design.
+He is part Dana White, president of Ultimate Fighting Championship, for leading an UFC expy and being outspoken and brash; part Nobuyuki Sakakibara, chairman of PRIDE Fighting Championships and currently of RIZIN Fighting Federation, for his glasses and smug attitude; and, oddly enough, part Vince McMahon, president of WWE (which has nonetheless employed several MMA fighters over the years), for his hair and face design.

 Chett tries a Diving Kick while Marge is turned away after she believes she has just defeated him, just like Johnny Sun does to break Bruce Lee's back in Dragon: The Bruce Lee Story.
 However, Marge senses him and turns to knock him out in mid-air, like Mike does to the treacherous Justin in the MMA film Never Back Down 2.